QingTian1927/SearTxT-and-Texter/README.md

 #### Start searching
 Simply type in virtually any string of characters and then hit `ENTER`.

-**Note:** The search query cannot start with the `/` character, as this is an identifier for commands.
+**Note:** The search query cannot start with the `/` character.
 If your search query starts with `/`, SearTxT will throw an error message.

 #### Check the results
 If SearTxT finds any matches, it will print out the results on the screen.
 Simply use your mouse to scroll through the result list.